alaffin12/stackedit/Caught by Stradh.md

 * The Blood on the Vine is owned by three Vistani women.
 Morgantha doesn't know much about the women or about the Vistani in general
 * The is a semi-permanent Vistani camp nearby as well, near the Tser Pool.
 It's about four hours if you follow the road, on the other side of the Ivalis River.
 * Stradh is a powerful ruler - the party should avoid crossing him if possible.
+* Morgantha's pies are made by her and her mother.
+They usually have potato and turnip filling, along with meat if they can get some from the hunters.
+Wolf meat is most

 #### E1.
 Bildrath's Mercantile
 >The sparse light from this building spills out from behind drawn heavy curtains.
 A sign over the door, creaking on its hinges, reads “Bildrath’s Mercantile.”